aineko-dev/aineko-plugins/aineko-plugins-nodes-websocket-client/README.md

-# Aineko-Plugins-Websocket-Client
+# aineko-plugins-nodes-websocket-client

-The `aineko-plugins-websocket-client` package is a plugin for the [Aineko](https://github.com/aineko-dev/aineko) framework.
+The `aineko-plugins-nodes-websocket-client` package is a plugin for the [Aineko](https://github.com/aineko-dev/aineko) framework.

 It provides a node that hosts a websocket client, allowing for consuming payloads from a websocket and publishing them to a dataset.